msdogan/WaterGame/README.md

-# Water Reuse Game
+# Water Game
-Water reuse game to evaluate performances of supply portfolios of urban, agricultural and environmental deliveries.
+This game to evaluate performances of supply portfolios of urban, agricultural and environmental deliveries.
 Players meet target demands of water users by selecting various supply options, such as potable and non-potable recycled water, greywater, desalination and conservation.

 Players can set different objectives:
 * Minimize total water supply cost